cratuki/interface_script_py/README.md

 # Overview

-Here is an example of an interface script stream,
+Example of an Interface Script stream,
 ```
+# assert the message vectors
 i person name age
 i org name

+# messages
 person Jane 34
 person Steve 33
-org "Piccadilly Steamship Company" # Hash means comment
+org "Piccadilly Steamship Company"
-org "Feather's Roundabout Players"
+org "Victoria Square Consulting"
 ```

 The header lines start with 'i'.
 That is short for 'interface'.

-Those lines assert that the sender expects to be able to send messages of that form.
+Those header asserts the structure of messages that the sender expects the receiver to be able to handle.

 The remaining lines are messages of those forms.

-An interface script stream does not need to be held in a file.
-You could send it over a network, or a pipe.

-# Key ideas

-## Key idea: Interface Assertions, Pereto Principle
+# Key idea: Interface Assertions, Pereto Principle

 Interface Assertion address the most common source of bugs seen in message
 interchange: field mismatch.
 (This is often caused by version misalignment.)